urbanairship/technical-blog/connect-examples/node-connect-postgres/README.md

-If you're reading the code, I recommend starting with [./schema.sql][], which defines the tables we expect to be in PostgreSQL, and then moving on to [./index.js][], which is the entry point for the project. `npm start` essentiall runs `node index.js`.
+If you're reading the code, I recommend starting with [./schema.sql][], which defines the tables we expect to be in PostgreSQL, and then moving on to [./index.js][], which is the entry point for the project. `npm start` essentially runs `node index.js`.

 ## Configuration, installation and running

-It's a node project, so install node either via whatever package manager you like, or by choosing the appropriate installer from the [node organization web site](https://nodejs.org/en/download/)
+It's a node project, so install node either via your preferred package manager, or by choosing the appropriate installer from the [node organization web site](https://nodejs.org/en/download/)